 Q: Does lemon water help you lose weight?

-A: A 2016 study shows that the daily intake of lemon water may help promote fat loss and the reduction of waist circumference.
-However, the process by which it works is unclear,6 and more research needs to be conducted in this area.
+A: A 2014 Korean study shows that lemon water may help with fat reduction and help promote detoxification.
+However, the process by which it works is unclear,25 and more research needs to be conducted in this area.

 Q: Why is lemon water good for you?

 A: Adding lemon water into your diet may help you maintain hydrated at all times, and at the same time provide you with the vitamins and nutrients found in lemon juice.